 Indeed, an OfficeTeam survey emphasizes the significant role these professionals play.
 Among the workers surveyed, 59 percent said it takes just one or two bad customer service experiences for them to decide not to deal with a company again.

-These professionals connect with people every day, providing information and solving problems.
-But they’re not just on the receiving end when customers contact a company.
+These professionals are not just on the receiving end when customers contact a company.
 They also proactively solicit feedback to make sure customers are happy with their new product or service.

 The vast majority of businesses — retail, healthcare, hospitality, technology, insurance and more — offer customer support.
 The types of contact depend on the particular industry and job description.
 Specialists offer customer service mostly by phone and via online means (email, online chat), and occasionally in person.
 They may work in a company’s sales or marketing department, or their employer could be a call center or other third-party agency.